M-earnest/GitHub_practice/lecture/content/github_tutorial_collab.md

 - Finally, click "Merge pull request" and confirm the merge

-### Additional content - Managing projects via GitHub
+## Additional content - Managing projects via GitHub

 GitHub Projects is a built-in tool for planning and tracking work.
 It helps you organize tasks, features, and bugs directly alongside your code.
 You can think of it as GitHub’s alternative to tools like Trello or Jira.

-- What You Can Do with Projects
+GitHub Projects allow you to:
     - Break your work into tasks or issues
     - Visualize progress using boards, tables, or timelines
     - Assign tasks to collaborators